SublimeText/Rake/README.md

 Known Issues
 ============
 * The 'Rake' menu is currently generated for the first Window/Project opened.
 This may need to be converted to a quick panel implementation in order to resolve.
+* There are currently some issues with this plugin running on Windows.
+I hope to get them fixed ASAP.